for High School Students

 These guidelines for Early Decision are from the National Association for College Admission Counseling Statement of Principles and Good Practice and must be understood and agreed to by Early Decision applicants to SUNY-ESF:

 - Early Decision (ED) is the application process in which students make a commitment to a first-choice institution where, if admitted, they definitely will enroll.
 While pursuing admission under an Early Decision plan, students may apply to other institutions, but may have only one Early Decision application pending at any time.
 Should a student who applies for financial aid not be offered an award that makes attendance possible, the student may decline the offer of admission and be released from the Early Decision commitment.
 The institution must notify the applicant of the decision within a reasonable and clearly stated period of time after the Early Decision deadline.
-Usually, a nonrefundable deposit must be made well in advance of May 1.
+Usually, a nonrefundable deposit must be made well in advance of May 1 (March 15 for ESF Early Decision).
 The institution will respond to an application for financial aid at or near the time of an offer of admission.
 Institutions with Early Decision plans may restrict students from applying to other early plans.
 Institutions will clearly articulate their specific policies in their Early Decision agreement.

 - If you are accepted under an Early Decision plan, you must promptly withdraw the applications submitted to other colleges and universities and make no additional applications to any other university in any country.
 If you are an Early Decision candidate and are seeking financial aid, you need not withdraw other applications until you have received notification about financial aid.

 Review of Early Decision applications by the SUNY-ESF Admission Committee will use the same criteria as Regular Freshman application review.
 Under either type of review, some applicants’ credentials may not provide sufficient information for the Committee to make a decision and the applicant will be asked to submit additional information, such as senior year mid-year grades.